 Communication during this time is incredibly important.
 Remain available to and transparent with your employees.
 Have conversations with employees about their concerns.
 Some employees may be at higher risk for severe illness, such as older adults and those with chronic medical conditions.
-Your team's health is of the upmost importance, so loop employees in on your COVID-19 strategy for reopening.
+Your team's health is of the utmost importance, so tell employees your COVID-19 strategy for reopening.